Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

   See [Wilson] for definitions of additional security properties required of the key encapsulation mechanism `KEM`.

-A concrete ARKG instantiation MUST specify the instantiation of each of the above functions and values.
+A concrete ARKG instantiation MUST specify the instantiation of each of the above functions.

 The output keys of the `BL` scheme are also the output keys of the ARKG instance as a whole.
 For example, if `BL-Blind-Public-Key` and `BL-Blind-Private-Key` output ECDSA keys, then the ARKG instance will also output ECDSA keys.

-We denote a concrete ARKG instance by the pattern `ARKG-BL-KEM`, substituting the chosen instantiation for the `BL` and `KEM`.
+We denote a concrete ARKG instance by the pattern `ARKG-BL-KEM`, substituting the chosen instantiation for `BL` and `KEM`.
 Note that this pattern cannot in general be unambiguously parsed;
 implementations MUST NOT attempt to construct an ARKG instance by parsing such a pattern string.
 Concrete ARKG instances MUST always be identified by lookup in a registry of fully specified ARKG instances.